yooyoungwoo7/ADAF_Library/docs/source/ex_triple_tank.rst

            f"$q_2$={q[1]:.0f} cm³/s"
        )

-The initial conditions and pump inputs are collected for numerical reference integration.
+The initial conditions and pump inputs are collected into lists for the numerical reference calculation.

 .. code-block:: python